Competition, stability, and functionality in excitatory-inhibitory neural circuits: Functionality of E-I networks

 Instead, by deleting one row and one column with same index from the block $D_{\mathrm{L}-1}(z)-W_{\mathrm{L}-1}$, the principal minors have the form

 \item order $3\mathrm{L}$:\\

 \end{itemize} \end{enumerate} \end{itemize} \end{proof}

-Notice that by imposing $ \upalpha_{0}=1$ and $\upalpha_{-1},\upalpha_{-2}=0$, we can use~\eqref{eq: minor3d-2} to~\eqref{eq: minor3d} as recursive expressions for the principal minors of the matrix $D_{\mathrm{L}}(z)-W_{\mathrm{L}}$ for all $d\in\mathbb{N}$.
+Notice that by imposing $ \upalpha_{0}=1$ and $\upalpha_{-1},\upalpha_{-2}=0$, we can use~\eqref{eq: minor3d-2} to~\eqref{eq: minor3d} as recursive expressions for the principal minors of the matrix $D_{\mathrm{L}}(z)-W_{\mathrm{L}}$ for all $\mathrm{L}\in\mathbb{N}$.

-We are now interested at studying the $\mathcal{LDS}$ condition in the specific case of the cortical column, possibly applying the results of Theorem~\ref{thm: LDH}.
-Rewriting the dissipation and synaptic matrices for the cortical $\mathrm{E}^{2}\mathrm{I}$ column according to the formalism of~\eqref{eq: dis} and~\eqref{eq: syn}, $N_E=2\mathrm{L}$, $N_I=\mathrm{L}$, and the diagonal components of the synaptic matrix $W_\mathrm{L}$ are
+We are now interested at studying the $\mathcal{LDS}$ condition in the specific case of the E$^2$-I column, possibly applying the results of Theorem~\ref{thm: LDS}.
+Rewriting the dissipation and synaptic matrices for the E$^{2}$-I column